What are listening skills?

 This may result in the conversation breaking apart.

-That is why in most of the organizations nowadays training for listening skill is provided as it will result in the better satisfaction level in customers, fewer mistakes in internal and external communication, productivity will also be better.
+Moreover, that is why most of the organizations nowadays provide training for listening skill as it will result in the better satisfaction level in customers, fewer mistakes in internal and external communication, productivity will also be better.

 It is a great saying, “80 % listening and 20 % speaking makes the communication effective“